-- This is the risk that principally arises in relation to the return seeking portfolio, which invests in equities, equities in pooled funds, equity futures, hedge funds, private equity and property. - The Trustees acknowledges that a scheme can manage its exposure to price risk by investing in a diverse portfolio across various markets.
+- This is the risk that principally arises in relation to the return seeking portfolio, which may invest in equities, equities in pooled funds, equity futures, hedge funds, private equity and property. - The Trustees acknowledges that a scheme can manage its exposure to price risk by investing in a diverse portfolio across various holdings.